 As set out above, (and as per the requirements of Condition 31 of the outline planning permission) the application is accompanied by a Travel Plan relating to this phase of the wider scheme, and which sets out a range of measures designed to reduce reliance on single occupancy vehicle trips (and in accordance generally with the Framework Travel Plan for the site as a whole forming part of the outline application submissions).
-This site-specific Travel Plan has been assessed by the County Highway Authority and, following amendments made to the document to address issues initially raised by the County Highway Authority, no objections are raised.
+This site-specific Travel Plan has been assessed by the County Highway Authority and, as previously, no objections are raised.